RomanAnnenkov/ntt-test-task/README.md

 # ntt-test-task

-This is the REST API application for get information about organization.
+This is the REST API application to get information about organization.

 Information is stored in PostgreSQL database.
 Test data is added on first run by liquibase migrations.

-Specify parameters for connecting to the database in the configuration file application-dev.yml or use your own file for overwrite the current settings.
+Specify parameters for connecting to the database are in the configuration file application-dev.yml or you can use your own file for overwrite the current settings.

-API documentation available on http://localhost:8080/swagger-ui/index.html
+API documentation is available on http://localhost:8080/swagger-ui/index.html after launching the project.

 If you have no db, you can create it in docker container by docker-compose.yml
 ```